-Our Energy Future will provide up-to-date and impartial energy efficiency and renewable energy advice and support for the households, businesses and council staff.
+Positive Charge, the delivery partner of the initiative, will provide up-to-date and impartial energy efficiency and renewable energy advice and support for the households, businesses and council staff.
 So if you are a resident, business owner or council staff member in the City of Parramatta LGA and need help managing your energy bills then please call our energy helpline during business hours, Mon-Fri on 1300 339 915 and/or sign up to our monthly e-news.

 Solar and planning permits